JohnnyJimJams/deframework/README.md

 # Building

+* Build as x86 only, x64 is not set up yet.

 It contains all dependencies, should build out of the box with MS Visual Studio 2017 Community.

 # Code design